antolonappan/echolens/docs/index.rst

 Welcome to ECHOlens' documentation!
 ===================================

-ECHOlens is a Python package for simulation of CMB bharat space mission.
-The package contains, lensed CMB maps, foregrounds, reconstruction of the lensing potential and other analysis tools.
+**echolens** is a Python library for simulation and analyis of CMB observation with the CMB Bharat space mission.
+This package contains, CMB lensing simulation, foreground simulation, Harmoinic ILC cleaning, and CMB lensing analysis.

-Check out the :doc:`usage` section for further information, including how to :doc:`installation` the project.
+Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 .. note::